othermedia/js-handbook/functional-programming.md

 Functions are the basic unit of composition in JavaScript.
 They allow us to create reusable subroutines, add methods to objects, and much more.
-But functions are not merely procedures---they are data.
-This opens any number of doors, including higher-order functions, function composition and currying---in other words, the arsenal of techniques, idioms and approaches generally referred to as _functional programming_.
+But functions are not merely procedures--they are data.
+This opens any number of doors, including higher-order functions, function composition and currying--in other words, the arsenal of techniques, idioms and approaches generally referred to as _functional programming_.